dhaval-antala/sudent-demo/README.md

 # sudent-demo
-This is my first Git repository
+This is my first Git repository.
+Auther- dhaval antala